-- 4. For determining liability of the undersigned small business issuer under the Securities Act to any purchaser in the initial distribution of the securities, the undersigned small business issuer undertakes that in a primary offering of securities of the undersigned small business issuer pursuant to this registration statement, regardless of the underwriting method used to sell the securities to the purchaser, if the securities are offered or sold to such purchaser by means of any of the following communications, the undersigned small business issuer will be a seller to the purchaser and will be considered to offer or sell such securities to such purchaser: - Any preliminary prospectus or prospectus of the undersigned small business issuer relating to the offering required to be filed pursuant to Rule 424; - ii.
-Any free writing prospectus relating to the offering prepared by or on behalf of the undersigned small business issuer or used or referred to by the undersigned small business issuer; - iii.
-The portion of any other free writing prospectus relating to the offering containing material information about the undersigned small business issuer or its securities provided by or on behalf of the undersigned small business issuer; and - Any other communication that is an offer in the offering made by the undersigned small business issuer to the purchaser. - g.
-That for the purpose of determining liability under the Securities Act to any purchaser: - Since the small business issuer is subject to Rule 430C
+- 4. For determining liability of the undersigned under the Securities Act to any purchaser in the initial distribution of the securities, the undersigned undertakes that in a primary offering of securities of the undersigned pursuant to this registration statement, regardless of the underwriting method used to sell the securities to the purchaser, if the securities are offered or sold to such purchaser by means of any of the following communications, the undersigned will be a seller to the purchaser and will be considered to offer or sell such securities to such purchaser: - Any preliminary prospectus or prospectus of the undersigned relating to the offering required to be filed pursuant to Rule 424; - ii.
+Any free writing prospectus relating to the offering prepared by or on behalf of the undersigned or used or referred to by the undersigned; - iii.
+The portion of any other free writing prospectus relating to the offering containing material information about the undersigned or its securities provided by or on behalf of the undersigned; and - iv.
+Any other communication that is an offer in the offering made by the undersigned to the purchaser. - g.
+That for the purpose of determining liability under the Securities Act to any purchaser: - 2.
+Since the undersigned is subject to Rule 430C